At a Glance

 - Tasks: Lead initiatives to combat climate change and promote sustainability in Northumberland National Park.

-- Benefits: Enjoy a competitive salary, a fixed-term contract, and the chance to make a real impact.
+- Benefits: Enjoy a competitive salary, inclusive culture, and the chance to make a real environmental impact.

-- Why this job: Be part of an ambitious organization tackling climate challenges while enhancing community well-being.
+- Why this job: Be part of a passionate team tackling climate challenges while enhancing community resilience and well-being.

-- Qualifications: Degree in environmental science or related field; experience in climate policy and project management required.
+- Qualifications: Degree in environmental science or related field; experience in climate policy and collaborative projects required.

 Job Description